glarreag/Manu_road/README.md

 - For computations with local computer, a sample is presented in "data sample" folder.
 Run sampling.js to create more training samples as csv files.

+The Neural Networks were implemented using a Jupyter in a [Google Colab environment](https://colab.research.google.com/drive/1Hk79bEG5bPaL9YJDvtHZvhpbBYH9W7LU?usp=sharing)

 For GEE users, the repository can be accessed by accessing the following link: https://code.earthengine.google.com/?accept_repo=users/glarrea/roads_article

 Predictions using different models can be accessed through the following app: https://glarrea.users.earthengine.app/view/roadstuff